-Born in 1963, Mr. Dall'Ara studied banking and finance at Bocconi University in Milan and at the University of Siena.
+Born in Bologna in 1963, Mr. Dall'Ara studied banking and finance at Bocconi University in Milan and at the University of Siena.
 He gained experience in the banking industry from 1984 to 2005, and in 1993 became a manager at Banca di Bologna.
-Since 2005, appointed first as executive and then as Finance Area Manager at Coop Adriatica, he has served as executive and non-executive director at many companies in the Coop and Unipol groups; in the financial, banking, insurance and real estate sectors; and, since 2011, in the pension fund industry.
+Since 2005, appointed first as CFO at Coop Adriatica, he has served as executive and non-executive director at many companies in the Coop and Unipol groups; in the financial, banking, insurance and real estate sectors; and, since 2011, in the pension fund industry.
 Since 2016, when he was named director of investee companies at Coop Alleanza 3.0, he has also begun to hold positions at companies, entities and associations in other sectors, such as trade, export, tourism and bookstores.

+The various offices held recently, between 2022 and 2023, include Chairman of the Board of Directors of CCFS Consorzio Finanziario Nazionale, Director of Equity Investments at Coop Alleanza, member of the Board of Directors of Eataly and Eataly World, Vice Chairman of FTO Federazione Nazionale del Turismo Organizzato and Chairman of Fondo Pensione Previdenza Cooperativa.

-He is currently chair of the Board of Directors of Robintur S.p.A., member of the Board of Directors of Cooperare S.p.A., chair of the Board of Directors of Cocfs s.c.a.r.l., member of the Board of Directors of Coop Reno s.c.a.r.l., member of the Board of Directors of Parfinco S.p.A., member of the Board of Directors of Italian Coop Trade S.r.l., Deputy Chair of the Board of Directors of The Directors of Fi.bo S.p.A., Deputy Chair of the National Council of the Organized Tourism Federation ConfCommercio, and Deputy Chair of SCS Consulting S.p.A..
+He is currently chair of the Board of Directors of Gattinoni Travel Store S.p.A., member of the Board of Directors of Cooperare S.p.A., member of the Board of Directors of Coop Reno s.c.a.r.l., member of the Board of Directors of Parfinco S.p.A., member of the Board of Directors of Italian Coop Trade S.r.l., Deputy Chair of the Board of Directors of Fi.bo S.p.A. and Chair of the Board of Directors and CEO of SCS Consulting S.p.A..
+As of May 2023 he is a member of the Directone Nazionale di Legacoop and as of January 2024 he is Head of Finance for Legacoop Nazionale.
 The number of offices held is shown in Table 2.